Restaurant and catering start-up checklist

 Learn more about buying a franchise as an option for starting a business.

-Designing and setting up your restaurant
+Designing and setting up your restaurant or catering business

 - Stock control and inventory